-I love guacamole, it is one of my favorite snacks and I have some of the best memories of my mom, who grew up in New Mexico and makes great Mexican food, making these huge bowls (think salad bowl size) of guacamole that we would eat until we were completely full (and we would always finish every single bite).
+This is my simple and delicious guacamole recipe made with avocados, lime, onion, serrano peppers, garlic, cilantro and lime.
+I love guacamole.
+It is one of my favorite snacks.
+I have some of the best memories of my mom, who grew up in New Mexico and makes great Mexican food, making these huge bowls (think salad bowl size) of guacamole that we would eat until we were completely full (and we would always finish every single bite).
 I’ve mentioned before that when I was a kid in the south of Ecuador we didn’t have any Mexican restaurants anywhere close and most of my friends had no idea what guacamole or an enchilada was and discovered these thanks to my mom – my friends loved to hang out at my house, in part because they knew my mom would cook some good food (of course I loved to hang out at my friends’ places to eat their moms’ food).

 - Slice the avocados lengthwise and remove the seeds.